 Juveniles with an unsuccessful diversion tended to have more risk factors (e.g., running away, school behavior problems) and needs identified (e.g., mental health, family member's criminal involvement) than juveniles with a successful diversion.
 These factors were reflected in the variations founds with their risk and needs levels.
-A greater proportion of juveniles with a successful diversion were assessed in the lowest risk levels and, conversely, a greater proportion of juveniles with an unsuccessful diversion were assessed as low needs, a greater proportion of juveniles with a successful diversion were assessed as low needs, a greater proportion of juveniles with a successful diversion were diversion.
+A greater proportion of juveniles with a successful diversion were assessed in the lowest risk levels and, conversely, a greater proportion of juveniles with an unsuccessful diversion were assessed in the highest risk levels.
+Although the majority of juveniles in each group were assessed as low needs, a greater proportion of juveniles with a successful diversion were low needs compared to those with an unsuccessful diversion.
 Recidivism rates increased as risk and needs levels increased, with those at the highest risk and needs levels having the highest recidivism rates.